Could AI be used to save lives in the real world?James Dodd 24th August 2018

 On Sunday 18th March 2018 a 49 year old woman in Arizona was killed by an autonomous Uber car, which struck her as she pushed her bicycle along the roadside.
 The death was blamed on defective software.
 Two years prior to this, the first of multiple Tesla driver deaths occurred.
 There is significant evidence which points again to defective autopilot software.
 So far, not so good.

-As a keen gamer, I wondered whether advances in AI which are being used to beat humans at videogames could be transferred to vehicle software, and save lives in the process.
+As a keen video game recruitment specialist and player, I wondered whether advances in AI which are being used to beat humans at video games could be transferred to vehicle software, and save lives in the process.
 After all, AI has shown a remarkable capability to exceed human ability in unexpected areas.

 Methods of training AI are continually improving.
 This year, Deepmind revealed its new and innovative approach.
 Using their own DMLab:30 – a training set built on ID Software’s Quake III and an arcade learning environment running 57 Atari games – Deepmind has created what it calls Importance Weighted Actor-Learner Architectures (IMPALA).
 Deepmind believes IMPALA is ten times more effective than traditional methods of training AI.
 Rather than learning to play as a single player, IMPALA is capable of playing 30 games simultaneously using one ‘brain,’ and is able to achieve a throughput rate of 250,000 frames per second.
 Whilst not the fairest comparison, on a modest gaming system a human player is exposed to just 60 frames per second.